Best practices for securing PaaS web and mobile applications using Azure Storage

 Use client-side encryption for high value data

 Client-side encryption enables you to programmatically encrypt data in transit before uploading to Azure Storage, and programmatically decrypt data when retrieving it.
-This provides encryption of data in transit but it also provides encryption of data at rest.
+Client-side encryption provides encryption of data in transit but it also provides encryption of data at rest.
 Client-side encryption is the most secure method of encrypting your data but it does require you to make programmatic changes to your application and put key management processes in place.

 Client-side encryption also enables you to have sole control over your encryption keys.
 You can generate and manage your own encryption keys.
 It uses an envelope technique where the Azure storage client library generates a content encryption key (CEK) that is then wrapped (encrypted) using the key encryption key (KEK).
 The KEK is identified by a key identifier and can be an asymmetric key pair or a symmetric key and can be managed locally or stored in Azure Key Vault.